Roni-N/Roni_Nakash-Portfolio/index.md

 ------------------------------------------------------------

 ### <span style="color:#728FCE">Section 1: Business Understanding</span>
-In this section, we will learn about the business world (the insurance industry) and define the business problem and the objectives of our project.<br>

 >**Topics covered:**
 >- Introduction to the Automobile Insurance industry and the business model.
 >- Terms such as "The Law of Large Numbers", "Expected Value", and "Expected Return".